LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 //mention redirecting any file descriptor
 //talk about handling links
 //talk about reading a directory as finding the max name length is not consistent
+//talk about difference in fopen and open (buffering vs non-buffering)
+//talk about avoiding race conditions with fds

 Okay so now we understand what a Linux file is and permissions, so what does this mean for the programmer?
 All of this talk to mention